2014 United States House of Representatives elections in Michigan

 The 2014 U.S. House of Representatives elections in Michigan were held on Tuesday, November 4, 2014, to elect the 14 members of the U.S. House of Representatives from the state of Michigan, one from each of the state's 14 congressional districts.
 The elections coincided with the elections of other federal and state offices, including the election of Michigan's governor, as well as the Class 2 U.S. Senate Seat.

 Primary elections to determine major party nominees for the general election were held Tuesday, August 5, 2014, and the partisan filing deadline was Tuesday, April 22, 2014.
 The members of Congress elected at this election served in the 114th Congress.
+According to the Rothenberg Political Report, all of Michigan's congressional seats except for the 1st, 7th, 8th, and 11th districts were considered "safe" for the party of the incumbent.

-According to the Rothenberg Political Report, all of Michigan's congressional seats except for the 1st, 7th, 8th and 11th districts were considered "safe" for the party of the incumbent.
+Michigan was the only state where the party that won the most seats did not win the popular vote in the state in 2014.

 Overview

 District

 Results of the 2014 United States House of Representatives elections in Michigan by district: